ChemAxon/calculations-aws-examples/README.md

    network.
 The license file can also be read from the classpath, baking it into the AWS lambda distribution package is also demonstrated.
 Contact us to acquire evaluation / production license.

+ - The current examples provide batch processing capability but no granular error handling: in case of an error the whole batch is rejected.
+Finer and customizable error handling can be expected later.

 **NOTE**: If you have any question, suggestion please feel free to contact us at [`calculators-support@chemaxon.com`](mailto:calculators-support@chemaxon.com)